dotkernel/api-documentation/docs/book/v5/tutorials/create-book-module.md

 * `src/Book/src/InputFilter/BookInputFilter.php` - input filters and validators
 * `src/Book/src/InputFilter/Input/*` - input filters and validator configurations

-## Creating and configuring the module.
+## Creating and configuring the module

 Firstly we will need the book module, so we will implement and create the basics for a module to be registered and functional.